unionai/unionai-docs/source/api/flytekit-sdk/configuration/index.md

 # Configuration

-## What configuration is used for
+## Configuration uses

 Configuration usage can roughly be bucketed into the following areas:

 - **Compile-time settings**: These are settings like the default image and named images, where to look for Flyte code, etc.
 - **Platform settings**: Where to find the Flyte backend (Admin DNS, whether to use SSL).
 - **Registration runtime settings**: These are things like the K8s service account to use, a specific S3/GCS bucket to write off-loaded data (dataframes and files) to, notifications, labels & annotations, etc.
-- **Data access settings**: Is there a custom S3 endpoint in use?
-Backoff/retry behavior for accessing S3/GCS, key and password, etc.
+- **Data access settings**: Settings such as custom S3 endpoint settings, backoff/retry behavior for accessing S3 or GCS, key and password, and so on.
-- **Other settings**: Statsd configuration, which is a run-time applicable setting but is not necessarily relevant to the Flyte platform.
+- **Other settings**: `statsd` configuration, which is a run-time applicable setting, but is not necessarily relevant to the Flyte platform.

-## Flytekit configuration sources
+## Configuration sources

 ### Command line arguments

-Command line arguments are the recommended way to set configuration values most of the time.
+We recommended using command line arguments to set configuration values most of the time.
+See the [union CLI](../../union-cli) documentation for a full list of arguments for each command.
-For example, see the [`union package`](https://docs.union.ai/serverless/api/union-cli#union-package) command.

 ### Configuration files

 #### YAML format

-A configuration file that contains settings for both [`uctl`](TK) and `flytekit`.
-This is the recommended configuration file format.
-Invoke the [`uctl config init`](TK) command to create a boilerplate
-`~/.union/config.yaml` file, and  `uctl --help` to learn about all of the configuration YAML options.
+If you are using a configuration file, we recommend YAML format.
+The `~/.union/config.yaml` configuration file contains settings for both `uctl` and `flytekit`.
+To create a boilerplate `~/.union/config.yaml` file, run `uctl config init`, and to learn about all of the configuration YAML options, run `uctl --help`.

 ::::{dropdown} See example `config.yaml` file
 :animate: fade-in-slide-down